imsushant12/ReactJS/Notes/Notes.md

 ### How React Works?
 React builds a **virtual DOM** (a lightweight representation of the real DOM) and compares it with the actual DOM to update only the parts that have changed.
 This process is known as **reconciliation** and makes React highly efficient at updating the UI without full page reloads.

-### What are Components in React and the Difference Between Functional and Class-Based Components
+### What are Components in React and the Difference Between Functional and Class-Based Components?
 In React, components are the basic building blocks of the UI.
 They are reusable, isolated pieces of code that define how a part of the app should appear.

 There are two types of components:
 - **Functional Components**
 - **Class Components**

-#### Functional Components:
+#### Functional Components
 - These are JavaScript functions that return JSX (React’s syntax to define UI elements).
 - They are simpler, and with the introduction of **Hooks**, they can manage state and side effects.
 - They do not have lifecycle methods (like class components) but can use hooks like `useEffect` to mimic lifecycle behavior.